versionpress/versionpress/docs/content/en/developer/setup.md

 The first run fetches all the Docker images and can be quite slow but subsequent runs are almost instant.

-If you want to run only a **subset of tests**, e.g., unit tests, override the default Docker Compose `command`.
+If you want to run only a **subset of tests**, e.g., unit tests, override the default `Docker Compose` command.
 Some examples:

 ```sh
 # pick a test suite from phpunit.xml: